saimanaswini-k/springboot-crud-api/springboot-crud-api/README.md

 ### Configuration

-Database connection properties in `application.properties`:
+Database connection properties in `application.properties`

 ## Running the Application